sarahgaled/Mad-Libs/README.md

 Step 5: think of funny adjectives and input them in the adjectives input box Step 6: think of funny plural nouns and input them in the plural nouns input box Step 7: or you can choose to press the "random" button that will generate a random noun/verb/adverb etc... for you.
-Step 8: or you can choose to press the "totally random" button that will randomly generate all the variables and randomly generate a story
-Step 9: laugh
+Step 8: or you can choose to press the "totally random" button that will randomly generate all the variables for the player Step 9: laugh
 Step 10: reset and play all over again!